Rudrabha/LipGAN/README.md

 ![image](https://drive.google.com/uc?export=view&id=1Y2isqWhUmAeYhbwK54tIqYOX0Pb5oH9w)
 ----------

 **Code without MATLAB dependency is now available in `fully_pythonic` branch**.
-Note that the models in both the branches are not entirely identical and one may perform better than the other in several cases.
-The model used at the time of the paper's publication is with the MATLAB dependency.
+Note that the models in both the branches are not entirely identical and either one may perform better than the other in several cases.
+The model used at the time of the paper's publication is with the MATLAB dependency and this is the one that has been extensively tested.
+Please feel free to experiment with the `fully_pythonic` branch if you do not want to have the MATLAB dependency.

 ----------
  Features